pubnub/chat-components-ios/README.md

     )
     ```

-    You can configure the UUID to associate a sender/current user with the PubNub messages.
+    You can configure the UUID to associate a current user with the PubNub messages.
 You can get it from a previously cached entry.

     ```swift
-    pubnubConfig.uuid = PubNubChatProvider.cachedSenderID ?? "uuid-of-current-user"
+    pubnubConfig.uuid = PubNubChatProvider.cachedCurrentUserId ?? "uuid-of-current-user"
     ```

 1. Create `ChatProvider`.
 This object is used to facilitate the majority of the functionality provided by PubNub Chat Components for iOS.